First sweeping federal gun crime report in 20 years released

 Much of the data from the Bureau of Alcohol, Tobacco, Firearms and Explosives report hasn’t been widely available before, and its release is aimed at helping police and policy makers reduce gun violence, said Director Steve Dettelbach.
 “Information is power,” he said.

 The report shows 54% of guns that police recovered in crime scenes in 2021 had been purchased within three years, a double-digit increase since 2019.
-The quicker turnaround can indicate illegal gun trafficking or a straw purchase — when someone who can legally purchase a gun buys one to sell it to someone who can’t legally poses guns.
+The quicker turnaround can indicate illegal gun trafficking or a straw purchase — when someone who can legally purchase a gun buys one to sell it to someone who can’t legally possess guns.
 The increase was driven largely by guns bought less than a year before, it said.

 The number of new guns overall in the U.S. grew significantly during that time as gun sales shattered records during the coronavirus pandemic.